j14chambers/Basics/README.md

 ## 4. Flexbox with Positioning

 Making an webpage that has a different layout.
 Maybe having some items float to the left or right on their own.

+## 5. Basic Layouts

+Take everything so far and make info cards for how to use CSS.
+Also can be CSS and HTML tips